xabaras/sms-interceptor/README.md

 # sms-interceptor
-This is a simple, lifecycle aware, sms interceptor for Android apps
+This is a simple, lifecycle aware, sms interceptor for Android apps.

+It provides:
+* A simple callback to handle received SMSs
+* No need to register/unregister BroadcastReceivers
+* Filtering messages based on recipient's number or message body

 [ ![Download](https://api.bintray.com/packages/xabaras/maven/SmsInterceptor/images/download.svg) ](https://bintray.com/xabaras/maven/SmsInterceptor/_latestVersion)